exanova-y/image_processing/readme.md

 ### Getting started

 1. Clone this repository and cd into it
-2. If you don't have Pillow, you can create a virtual environment:
+2. If you don't have Pillow, you can create a virtual environment.
+Example using uv for python package management:
 ```
 uv venv
 source .venv/bin/activate (on mac)